 Exams: This course has two 90-minute midterm tests and a 3-hour final exam.

 Proctorship Information: All exams in this course may be taken online.

 Please refer to our Proctor Information page for further exam taking information.

 Once registered, students can also find relevant exam taking information and all other course requirements within their Nexus student dashboard.

 Students currently registered in a University of Illinois Graduate Degree program will be restricted from registering in 16-week Academic Year-term NetMath courses.
 Matriculating UIUC Grad students will be allowed to register in Summer Session II NetMath courses.

 This page has information regarding the self-paced, rolling enrollment course.
 If you are a UIUC student interested in taking a course during the summer, you may be interested in a Summer Session II course.

-Individual students enrolled in this course are assigned to a course mentor.
+Individual students enrolled in this course are assigned to a course instructor.

 Time in the course begins on the date your registration is processed.
 This course is 16 weeks long with the possibility of purchasing up to two 1-month extensions.